New Jersey Shoplifting Attorney

 - Under-ringing of goods: the cash register or payment method has to be manipulated to reflect a value less than the full price of the item

 It’s worth noting that one may face shoplifting charges even if they never took the goods out of the store.
 If it is proven that you had the intention to carry the item out of the store without paying the full price, you will be charged.
-If you face shoplifting charges in New Jersey, you will need the help of our experienced Hamilton shoplifting lawyers to come up with the right defenses for your shoplifting charges.
+If you face shoplifting charges in New Jersey, you will need the help of our experienced New Jersey Shoplifting Attorney to come up with the right defenses for your shoplifting charges.

 Grading and Penalties for Shoplifting Charges in New Jersey